Back to overview

 Decode The Coverage

 Separate regime, population, proxy networks, nuclear questions, and regional rivals.
 Coverage that merges them into one word, 'Iran', usually hides the real mechanism.
-This week's sample leans left in visibility and reads as alarmist in tone, so the first correction is to look for the missing counter-pressure before accepting the dominant frame.
+This week, the visible sample leans left in publisher visibility and reads as alarmist in tone.
+Treat that as a clue, not a verdict.
+Start by testing whether coverage distinguishes regime action, proxy action, civilian consequence, and energy-market fallout instead of merging them.
+Then look for the missing actor: who is absent, who pays, who profits, who carries the risk, and what timeline the article refuses to discuss.
+Recent headlines in the sample include: still collecting a stable headline sample.

 Conclusion